Clinical Trial Wearables

 Wearable devices in clinical trials can provide patient monitoring, surveillance, screening, diagnosis, and assistance with treatment, post-treatment, and on-going management.
 These devices also determine, and confirm, efficiency of treatment based on real-time physiological feedback.

-Examples of the most common wearables are found in two categories—the fitness tracker and the smart watch—such as:
+Examples of the most common wearables are found in two categories

 - FitBit Charge 4